 - Is it easier to go back to prior depositions or any other proceedings to compare testimony with the software used by a court reporter.

 On the surface, it may appear that digital recording may be a more cost-efficient means of court reporting.
 However, the disparities of the recordings are often not realized until long after the event, causing accuracy and integrity issues.
-New York court reporters are professionals in recording the spoken word.
+Court reporters are professionals in recording the spoken word.